-Courses are developed by schools, TAFE and universities.
 They count towards your HSC but do not have an HSC examination and do not contribute towards the calculation of your ATAR.
+The Forest High School offers three Content Endorsed Courses; Sports Leisure and Recreation, Numeracy and Photography, Video and Digital Imaging.

-Special education (Life Skills)
+Special Education (Life Skills)